TheRealMattDunn/mattdunn.info/content/notes/Terraform Commands.md

 ## Commands

--`apply`—executes the actions proposed in a Terraform plan
+- `apply`—executes the actions proposed in a Terraform plan
 - `destroy`—destroys all remote objects managed by the config
 - `fmt`—rewrites config files to canonical Terraform format/style
 	- Also flags syntax errors